Under the category of “writing,” I hoped to put together some awesome advice.

 Whatever your motto, create an effect on your reader with your own voice.

 With all the rules–grammar, punctuation, point of view, show-don’t-tell, ad nauseam–none of them take precedence over voice.
-You do need the rules as a means to create the effect.
-But, whatever you do, don’t sacrifice your style to please an editor, agent, or publisher.
+You do need the rules as a means to create the effect, but you can pay an editor to help you with that.
+Whatever you do, don’t sacrifice your style to please an editor, agent, or publisher.

 The moment you take on someone else’s style, you lose your voice.